JasonLocklin/Dissertation/VWM/Results.md

 with data transformations, was not sufficiently normal for parametric analysis to be appropriate.
 The means of the three groups and two target conditions can be seen in figure [fig:VWM_MTarget_G].
-As an attempt to analyse the data, the two target conditions were collapsed to produce means for a more generic "multi-target" performance metric.
+As an attempt to analyze the data, the two target conditions were collapsed to produce means for a more generic "multi-target" performance metric.